2i2c-org/2i2c-org.github.io/content/blog/2025/incident-ucmerced-throttling/index.md

 ---
-title: Incident Report - UC Merced Hub slowdown from a spike in log-ins
+title: "Incident Report: UC Merced Hub slowdown from a spike in log-ins"
 date: "2025-09-15"
 category: incident-report
 ---